sph-mn/sph-ga/readme.md

 ni_id
 ~~~

-these should better use the name `no` and `ni`, but coffeescript does not allow `no` as a variable name, which might be inconvenient.
+note that coffeescript does not allow `no` as a variable name.

 # customization
 ## metric tensor